cubeta-io/cubeta-starter/docs/usage.md

 # Usage

-## Config
-First I need you to take a look on the `cubeta-starter.php` file in the `config` directory and see the options there .
-The most elements in the config array are for the generated files directories and namespaces **except** :

-1. `project_name` : the created postman collection will be named corresponding to it
-2. `project_url` : here define your project public url, so we can add it to the postman collection if you let it **_null_** we will place it in the collection as like you're using xampp e.g :`http://localhost/example-project/public/` [read more about the generated postman collection](created-files#postman-collection)
-3. `available_locales` : the package provides a way to store your table columns with their translations [(read more about it here)](translatable-serializer.md#translatable-attributes-handling) so in this case this situation you'll need to define your project available locales here
-4. `default_locale` : here define your default project locales.
-5. `version` : here you'll define the version of the generated code so your files we'll be structured based on it .

 ## The Package GUI

 It is easy when you don't have to deal with the command line, so we've created an elegant interface to make your